-At the Reaping for the 74th Hunger Games, Katniss’ sister, Prim is chosen along with the baker’s son, Peeta Mellark.
-(Josh Hutherson) Katniss raises her hand and volunteers as tribute in place of her sister.
+At the Reaping for the 74th Hunger Games, Katniss’ sister, Prim is chosen along with the baker’s son, Peeta Mellark (Josh Hutcherson).
+Katniss raises her hand and volunteers as tribute in place of her sister.

-Katniss and Peeta (which is a type of bread) are sent via train to the Captiol.
+Katniss and Peeta (which is a type of bread) are sent via train to the Capitol.
 On the train they meet their mentor, Haymitch, a previous winner from their District.
-Haymitch (Woody Harelson) is a bitter alcoholic and not much help in the beginning.
+Haymitch (Woody Harrelson) is a bitter alcoholic and not much help in the beginning.
 But as Haymitch gets to know Katniss and Peeta and realizes their potential, a real bond forms.

 The stylist for the games, Cinna (Lenny Kravitz), also takes a liking to Katniss and creates an amazing costume that catches fire for their introduction.